sentry-kubernetes/charts/README.md

 ## Upgrading from 19.x.x version of this Chart to 20.x.x

-If you're using your own kafka (externalKafka), you don't need to change anything.
+If you're using your own kafka (externalKafka), nothing has changed for you.

-Kafka chart has been upgraded to the latest available version and uses KRaft instead of Zookeeper.
-To make the transition easier, we renamed the subchart to "kafka2".
-If you're overriding the values of the internal Kafka, make sure you change from "kafka" to "kafka2".
+Kafka chart has been upgraded to the latest available version and supports KRaft instead of Zookeeper.

-Once Sentry is fully updated, you will be able to remove the unused old PVCs (kafka + zookeeper).
-Be careful not to delete the zookeeper PVCs related to Clickhouse.